-As Zika and Ebola have showed us, disease knows no boundaries.
-In our interconnected world, a health threat in another part of the world is often, quickly, menacing our own neighborhood.
+As Zika and Ebola have shown us, disease knows no boundaries.
+In our interconnected world, a health threat in another part of the world is often quickly menacing our own neighborhood.

 We have assembled in Houston, home of the nation’s largest medical center, the foremost names in global health to discuss emerging issues, frontiers in research, and barriers to success.

-• Rebecca Richards-Kortum, MD, Director of Rice 360o: Institute for Global Health and Founder of Beyond Traditional Borders at Rice University
+• Rebecca Richards-Kortum, MD, Director of Rice 360: Institute for Global Health and Founder of Beyond Traditional Borders at Rice University

-• Donna Shalala PhD, Trustee Professor of Political Science and Health Policy at the University of Miami and former U.S. Secretary for Health and Human Services; member of IWF Florida
+• Donna Shalala PhD, Trustee Professor of Political Science and Health Policy at the University of Miami and former US Secretary of Health and Human Services; member of IWF Florida

-• Carole Feuerman, hyper-realist sculptor, President and Board Member of the Carole A. Feuerman Sculpture Foundation; member of the Women’s Forum of New York
+• Carole Feuerman, hyperrealist sculptor and President and Board Member of the Carole A. Feuerman Sculpture Foundation; member of the Women’s Forum of New York

 • Lia Grimanis, Chief Executive Officer of Up with Women, an organization rebuilding formerly homeless women’s lives through career and business development; member of IWF Canada